SamuelM-IT/azure-network/README.md

 ![wireshark pic](https://github.com/user-attachments/assets/f1bbff24-3ec3-4d8f-8056-f1951cd27574)

-d Inspecting Traffic Between Azure Virtual Machines using Wireshark</h1>
+Inspecting Traffic Between Azure Virtual Machines using Wireshark</h1>
 In this tutorial, we will observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>